xlibraries/Ovi/README.md

 ### Memory & Performance Requirements
 Below are approximate GPU memory requirements for different configurations.
 Sequence parallel implementation will be optimized in the future.
 All End-to-End time calculated based on a 121 frame, 720x720 video, using 50 denoising steps.
-Minimum GPU vram requirement to run our model is **32Gb**
+Minimum GPU vram requirement to run our model is **32Gb**, fp8 parameters is currently supported, reducing peak VRAM usage to **24Gb** with slight quality degradation.

 | Sequence Parallel Size | FlashAttention-3 Enabled | CPU Offload | With Image Gen Model | Peak VRAM Required | End-to-End Time |
 |-------------------------|---------------------------|-------------|-----------------------|---------------|-----------------|